- Funding opportunities

 - Information about other funding programmes

-The historic importance of the European dimension to the Australian education and research landscape led to Australia being the first country to sign a Science and Technology Agreement with the European Union in 1994.
-The German-Australian cooperation in turn dates back to an intergovernmental agreement signed in 1976.
+The historic importance of the contacts with Europe to the Australian education and research landscape led to Australia being the first country to sign a Science and Technology Agreement with the European Union in 1994.
+The German-Australian cooperation dates back to an intergovernmental agreement signed in 1976.

 In addition, there is a cooperation agreement on education between the Alexander von Humboldt Foundation (AvH) and the Australian Research Council (ARC).
 Other agreements are in place between the German Research Foundation (DFG) and the Australian Research Council (ARC) and the Australian National Health and Medical Research Council (NHMRC).

 - Scientific and technological cooperation with Australia encompasses three complementary areas:

-- Exchange of students and young scientists via the German Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation (AvH) and the German Research Community (DFG), which acts as a hub for projects and long-term cooperation.
+- Exchange of students and young scientists via the German Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation (AvH) and the German Research Community (DFG), which serves as a basis for projects and long-term cooperation.

-- “Mobility projects” run by the German Academic Exchange Service DAAD (“project-based personnel exchange programmes”, PPP) and meant to initiate and prepare joint research projects: workshops, conferences and reciprocal visits by specialist delegations.
+- 'Mobility projects' run by the German Academic Exchange Service DAAD ('project-based person exchange programmes', PPP) are meant to initiate and prepare joint research projects: workshops, conferences and reciprocal visits by expert delegations.